lamberta/devkit-doc/api/appengine.md

 ### getElement ()

 Returns
+:    1. `{Canvas|div}`

+Returns the internal Canvas element used for rendering, or the root node if `device.useDOM` is `true`.

+### getCanvas ()

+Returns
 :    1. `{Canvas}`

-Returns the internal Canvas element used for rendering.
-If not in a browser, return a Canvas-like object.
-Not all of the HTML5 API is available across all devices.
+Returns the canvas element used to render graphics.
+If not running in a browser environment, returns a canvas-like object.
+The HTML5 Canvas API is not completely supported across all devices.
+Note: returns `null` if `device.useDOM` is `true`.

 ### getView ()